 Students who are absent or who arrive late without an official university or a medical doctor's excuse may miss quizzes or other in-class activities.
 There will be no make-up quizzes or exams unless an excused absence has been warranted.
-Students who miss an examination quiz or other class activity because of an excused absence must complete the assignment within a week of the excused absence.
+Students who miss an examination quiz or other class activity because of an excused absence must complete the assignment on their first time back in class.
+All make-up work must be completed by the last day of class unless other approved arrangements are made.
 It is the student's obligation to pursue any make-up work.